hirosystems/clarinet/README.md

 ```

 When adding a contract requirement to your project, the epoch of your contracts listed in the Clarinet.toml must be _greater than or equal_ to the epoch of the required contract.
-For example, if the contract `SP3K8BC0PPEVCV7NZ6QSRWPQ2JE9E5B6N3PA0KBR9.amm-swap-pool-v1-1` is added as a requirement, the contracts using this requirement would need to have an `epoch` of at least `2.3` in the `Clarinet.toml`:
+For example, if the contract `SP3K8BC0PPEVCV7NZ6QSRWPQ2JE9E5B6N3PA0KBR9.amm-swap-pool-v1-1` is added as a requirement, the contracts using this requirement would need to have an epoch of at least 2.3 in the Clarinet.toml:
 ```toml
 [[project.requirements]]
 contract_id = 'SP3K8BC0PPEVCV7NZ6QSRWPQ2JE9E5B6N3PA0KBR9.amm-swap-pool-v1-1'